Wallowa Lake Lodge is the perfect base camp for outdoor recreation in the water, on the trail, and even in the air.

-The lodge shares its lakefront setting with Wallowa Lake State Park, which offers trails, ranger talks, fishing and boating.
+The Wallowa River is our western property line, and once you cross the river you are entering Wallowa Lake State Park, which offers trails, ranger talks, fishing and boating.
 At Wallowa Lake Marina in the park you can rent stand-up paddle boards, rowboats, kayaks, motor boats and pontoon boats.

 The Wallowa Lake Tramway, a short stroll from the lodge, lifts you 3,700 vertical feet to Mount Howard—a shortcut to the top of the wilderness.
 Bring your mountain bike or hiking shoes to explore or enjoy a meal at the top of the world.
 From Mount Howard, you can paraglide with (or without) an instructor with Wallowa Paragliding.